flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 ![Cell's memory architecture diagram.](_diagrams/cell/memory.png)

-Cell connects to XDR chips is using the **Memory Interface Controller** (MIC), another component within Cell (like the PPE).
+Cell connects to the XDR chips using the **Memory Interface Controller** (MIC), another component within Cell (like the PPE).
 Additionally, the MIC buffers memory transfers to improve bandwidth, but it has a big limitation: large byte alignment.
 In essence, the MIC's smallest data size for transfers is **128 Bytes**, which works well for sequential reads or writes.
 But if the data is smaller than 128 B or it requires alternating between writing and reading, performance penalties appear.

 That being said, is the MIC a bottleneck or an accelerator?
 Well, you have to put it into perspective, bandwidth optimisation is critical in data-hungry systems.
 In the past, we've seen solutions like the [write-gather pipe](gamecube#ibms-enhancements) or the [write back buffer](playstation-2#preventing-past-mishaps), so the MIC is simply a new proposal to a recurring problem.
-For what it's worth, Sony claims the transfer rate is 25.6 GB/s, still, there are too many factors that will condition the final rate in practice (you've seen how convoluted is to move data from one place to another within Cell).
+For what it's worth, Sony claims the transfer rate is 25.6 GB/s.
+Still, there are too many factors that will condition the final rate in practice (you've seen how convoluted it is to move data from one place to another within Cell).

 This is as far as it goes for main RAM, but there's more memory elsewhere: the hard drive.
 The PS3 also enables games to use **2 GB** from its internal hard drive as a working area (similarly to what the [original Xbox provided](xbox#memory-layout)) [@cpu-files].

 ### Inside Cell: The assistants

 We've [seen before](playstation-2#the-leader) how Sony always supplies a general-purpose processor (the PPE in this case) accompanied by accelerators to reach acceptable gaming performance (the VPUs and IPU in the case of the PS2; and the GTE and MDEC with the PS1).
-This is common practice with video console hardware, as general-purpose can perform a wide range of tasks, but are not specialised in anything.
+This is common practice with video game console hardware, as general-purpose units can perform a wide range of tasks, but are not specialised in anything.
 Game consoles require only a subset of skills (physics, graphics and audio, for instance) so co-processors bring them up to their task.

 > [The PPE] is a watered-down version to reduce power consumption.
 So it doesn't have the horsepower that you see in say a Pentium 4 (...)
 If you take the code that runs today on your Intel or AMD, whatever your power,  and you recompile it on Cell, it'll run today - maybe you have to change the library or two, but it'll run today here, no problem.
 But it'll be about 60% slower, 50% slower and so people say "Oh my god!
 This cell processor's terrible!" **but that's because you're only using that one piece** [@cpu-mit].
 >
 > -- <cite>Dr. Michael Perrone, manager of the IBM TJ Watson Research Center's Cell Solutions Department</cite>

-The accelerators included within PS3's Cell are the **Synergistic Processor Element** (SPE).
+The accelerators included within PS3's Cell are the **Synergistic Processor Elements** (SPE).
 Cell includes **eight of them**, although one is disabled while the console boots up.
 This is because chip fabrication requires an exceptional amount of precision (Cell initially used the 90nm fabrication process) and the machinery is not perfect.
 So, instead of chucking out circuitry that came out < 10% defective, Cell includes one spare SPE.
 Thus, if one of them comes out defective, the whole chip is not discarded.
-Now, that spare SPE will always be deactivated, independently whether it's fine or not (Sony can't have two different PS3s in the market).
+Now, that spare SPE will always be deactivated, regardless of whether it's working or not (Sony can't have two different PS3s in the market).

 #### Composition of the SPE